 4) Why more is not necessarily better?

-Well developed collections that sell can have anything from 12 to 100+ designs depending on the brand.
+Well developed collections that sell can have anything from a few to 100+ designs depending on the brand.

-Add to this colour options on offer, sizes and materials and the production minimums raw material suppliers and manufacturers require and the finance needed to fund it all.
+Add to this colour options on offer, sizes and materials and the production minimums raw material suppliers and manufacturers require and the finances required to bankroll such a collection can become eyewatering.

 So, be tough on yourself and trim back anything that seems weak, doesn’t fit well with the rest, says nothing about you as a designer…etc